haridusministeerium/bctl/README.md

 This is a simple daemon for controlling displays' brightnesses.
-It consists of a daemon process listening for user requests (e.g. changing brightness) and a client to send commands to the daemon. udev events are monitored for screen (dis)connections.
-Desktop notifications are shown on brightness change.
+It consists of a daemon process listening for user requests (e.g. changing brightness) and a client to send commands to the daemon.

 ## Installation